grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 fact that any subchannel may report any connectivity state at any time (even at the moment that pick_first starts using the subchannel), even if it did not previously request a connection on the subchannel itself.
-This has a number of implications:
+This has a couple of implications:

 - pick_first needs to be prepared for any subchannel to report READY at any time, even if it did not previously request a connection on that subchannel.
-Currently (prior to this design), pick_first will immediately choose the first subchannel that reports READY.
-That behavior seems consistent with the intent of Happy Eyeballs, so we will preserve it.
+Currently (prior to this design), pick_first immediately chooses the first subchannel that reports READY.
+That behavior seems consistent with the intent of Happy Eyeballs, so we will retain it.
-- A subchannel must be in state IDLE in order for pick_first to request a connection attempt on it.
-However, during the first pass through the address list, when pick_first decides to start a connection attempt on a given subchannel (whether because it is the first subchannel in the list or because the timer fired before the previous address' connection attempt completed), that subchannel may not be in state IDLE.
-  - If the subchannel is in state CONNECTING, we do not need to actually request a connection, but we will treat it as if we did.
-    Specifically, we will start the timer and wait to see if the connection attempt completes within the Connection Attempt Delay before moving on to the next subchannel.
-  - If the subchannel is in state TRANSIENT_FAILURE, then we know that it is in backoff due to a recent connection attempt failure, so we treat it as if we have already made a connection attempt on this subchannel, and we will immediately move on to the next subchannel.
 - When we choose a subchannel that has become successfully connected, we will unref all of the other subchannels.
 For any subchannel on which we were the only channel holding a ref, this will cause any